jmschnei/jmschnei.github.io/_publications/2019-01-01-curation-technologies-for-a-cultural-heritage-arch.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2019).
-"Curation Technologies for a Cultural Heritage Archive: Analysing and transforming a heterogeneous data set into an interactive curation workbench." *In Apostolos Antonacopoulos and Marco Büchler, editors, DATeCH 2019: Proceedings of the 3rd International Conference on Digital Access to Textual Cultural Heritage, pages 117-122, Brussels, Belgium, 5 2019.
+(2019). \"Curation Technologies for a Cultural Heritage Archive: Analysing and transforming a heterogeneous data set into an interactive curation workbench.\" *In Apostolos Antonacopoulos and Marco Büchler, editors, DATeCH 2019: Proceedings of the 3rd International Conference on Digital Access to Textual Cultural Heritage, pages 117-122, Brussels, Belgium, 5 2019.
 8-10 May 2019.*."
 ---